AndreaPontrandolfo/sheriff/README.md

 ### 🥳 Introduction

-Sheriff is a comprehensive Eslint configuration.
+Sheriff is a comprehensive ESLint configuration.
 It supports [various popular technologies](#techs).<br>

 > ⚠️ At the moment, Sheriff supports only Typescript codebases with modern Ecmascript standards.
 Support for vanilla Javascript will come at a later time.

 ### 🔑 Key points

-- This library is pioneering in the adoption of the Eslint `FlatConfig`, [introduced in Eslint v8.23.0](https://eslint.org/blog/2022/08/eslint-v8.23.0-released/).<br>
+- This library is pioneering in the adoption of the ESLint `FlatConfig`, [introduced in ESLint v8.23.0](https://eslint.org/blog/2022/08/eslint-v8.23.0-released/).<br>
 - Sheriff is very easy to get started with and use.
 It promotes a _“zero overhead approach”_.
 See: [philosophy](#philosophy). <br>
 - It’s a [_"plug & play"_](#automatic-setup) solution but you can customize it as much as you want.
 See: [features](#features).

 ### 🤔 Why / Motivations

-Managing a complex Eslint configuration takes time and effort. **Sheriff does it for you**.
+Managing a complex ESLint configuration takes time and effort. **Sheriff does it for you**.

 ### <a name="philosophy"></a>💭 Philosophy / Criteria